Richard Meier: Recognition

 In 1984, Meier was awarded the Pritzker Prize.
 The jury citation declared that Meier has "created structures which are personal, vigorous, original."
 In 2008, he won the gold medal in architecture from the Academy of Arts and Letters and his work Jesolo Lido Village was awarded the Dedalo Minosse International Prize for commissioning a building.
 Meier is a Senior Fellow of the Design Futures Council.
-He was awarded the AIA Gold Medal in 1997.
+He was awarded both the Premium Imperiale in architecture and the AIA Gold Medal in 1997.
 In 2013, he was awarded the A+ Lifetime Achievement Award.
 In 1996, he received the Golden Plate Award of the American Academy of Achievement.
 In 2010, Cornell established a new professorship named for Meier.

-Paying tribute Meier on the occasion of his firm's 50th anniversary, the Fondazione Bisazza presented the exhibition “Richard Meier: Architecture and Design” in Vicenza, Italy.
+Paying tribute Meier on the occasion of his firm's 50th anniversary, the Fondazione Bisazza presented the exhibition "Richard Meier: Architecture and Design" in Vicenza, Italy.

 In 2014, Meier opened a 15,000-square-foot exhibition space museum at Mana Contemporary in Jersey City.
 The space gathers much of his life's work under one roof, and replaces a much smaller version that opened in 2007 in Long Island City, Queens, and that until 2013 was open only by appointment to students and tour groups.
 The new venue provides room to show his own sculptures, architectural drawings and collages for the first time, and is planned to include a research library.